Find a plan.

 An SEP if your income doesn’t exceed 150% of the federal poverty level

-Under the new special enrollment period, eligible applicants can enroll in an ACA-compliant health plan through the Marketplace year-round
+Under this special enrollment period, eligible applicants can enroll in an ACA-compliant health plan through the Marketplace year-round

 Reviewed by our health policy panel.

-The SEP became available on the HealthCare.gov website — and enhanced direct enrollment entity websites — as of March 21, 2022.
-Outside of the annual open enrollment period (November 1 through January 15), applicants need to select “find out if you can enroll/change” and then select the option that says “Medicaid, CHIP, or a new Special Enrollment Period based on income.”
-The pre-screener tool will then ask questions to determine whether the person/household’s income is in the eligible range.
+The SEP became available on the HealthCare.gov website (Marketplace) – and enhanced direct enrollment entity websites – as of March 21, 2022.
+Outside of the annual open enrollment period (November 1 through January 15), HealthCare.gov applicants need to select “Check if you can enroll/change” and then select the option that says “Medicaid, CHIP, or a new Special Enrollment Period based on income.”
+The pre-screener tool will then ask questions to determine whether the household income is in the eligible range.
 If so, the special enrollment period opportunity will allow them to proceed with the enrollment.
-Enhanced direct enrollment entities have similar enrollment pathways.
+Enhanced direct enrollment entities typically have similar enrollment pathways.

-In finalizing this SEP, HHS noted it’s beneficial for low-income consumers to have additional enrollment opportunities, and that this is in keeping with the executive order to strengthen Medicaid and the ACA, signed by President Biden in January.
+In finalizing this SEP, HHS noted it’s beneficial for low-income consumers to have additional enrollment opportunities, and that this is in keeping with executive orders signed by President Biden in January 2021.2

-What does this new special enrollment period allow eligible applicants to do?
+What does this special enrollment period allow eligible applicants to do?

-Under the new special enrollment period, eligible applicants can enroll in an ACA-compliant health plan through the Marketplace at any time during the year.
+Under this special enrollment period, eligible applicants can enroll in an ACA-compliant health plan through the Marketplace at any time during the year.
 Coverage will take effect on the first of the following month.

-(If a state-run exchange chooses to offer this SEP, they can use that same approach or choose to have a deadline of the 15th of the month for coverage to start the first of the following month.
-As of 2022, HealthCare.gov allows all SEP enrollments to have coverage effective the first of the following month, regardless of the application date.
-For 2025 and future years, the federal government has proposed a rule change that would require state-run exchanges to also allow coverage to take effect the first of the month following enrollment, for any available special enrollment period.1)
+(If a state-run exchange chooses to offer this SEP, they can use that same approach or – for now – choose to have a deadline of the 15th of the month for coverage to start the first of the following month.
+Since 2022, HealthCare.gov has allowed all SEP enrollments to have coverage effective the first of the following month, regardless of the application date.3 For 2025 and future years, HHS has finalized a rule change that will require state-run exchanges to also allow coverage to take effect the first of the month following enrollment, for any available special enrollment period.)4

 A person with an eligible household income who is already enrolled in an exchange plan can use this SEP to pick a different plan, although deductible and out-of-pocket spending would reset to $0 for the year when the new plan starts.
 (State-run exchanges can choose to limit this SEP only to people who aren’t already enrolled, or to make it available to both new and current enrollees.)